basho/riak-dotnet-client-api/downloads.markdown

 Current Version
 ---------------

-CorrugatedIron has just reached its first ever release milestone and is proudly sitting at [v0.2.1][released_source].
-If you're keen to get your hands on it you have quite a few options:
+CorrugatedIron has just reached its first ever release milestone and is proudly sitting at [v0.2.2][released_source].
+If you're keen to get your hands on it you have the following options:

 * Grab the source directly from our Github repository ([development][] | [stable][released_source]).
 * Install the CorrugatedIron [Nuget package][nuget] directly into your project via Nuget.
-* Download the [v0.2.1 binaries][released_binaries].

 If you're a user of Visual Studio the easiest option is to install the Nuget package.
 This can be done via the Nuget Package Management GUI, or from the Package Manager Console: